uwetom/media-production-worksheets/wk15-using-external-data/index.md

-Put this URl in your browser [https://v2.jokeapi.dev/joke/Any?safe-mode](https://v2.jokeapi.dev/joke/Any?safe-mode) If you have successfully installed the Chrome or Firefox extension you should see the following.
+Put this URl in your browser [https://v2.jokeapi.dev/joke/Any?safe-mode](https://v2.jokeapi.dev/joke/Any?safe-mode) If you have successfully installed the Chrome or Firefox extension you should see a joke similar to the following.

   ![JSON data](https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/joke-api-2.png)